 Donegal Puffins – Hornhead, Malin Head and Tory Island

 Tory Island is located at the far Northwest corner of Ireland, off the Donegal coast.
 This remote, inhabited island has a daily ferry service.
 The puffin colony nests on the Northern cliffs.
 Tory Island is a paradise for the various bird species and the entire island is a Special Protection Area (SPA) under the EC Birds Directive.

 You can get to Tory Island by Ferry which leaves from the pier at Magheroarty between April and October with a restricted service in winter and early spring.

 Across the bay from Dunfanaghy is Horn Head, a peninsula which forms part of Sheephaven Bay.

 Horn Head Cliffs are an internationally recognised colony for breeding seabirds.
 It has Ireland’s largest mainland seabird breeding colony.
-There are guillemots, gannets, puffins, shell drakes, stormy petrels, speckled diver, choughs.
+There are guillemots, gannets, puffins, shell drakes, stormy petrels, speckled divers, choughs.

 At Malin Head, on the Inishowen Peninsula, there are many coastal walks and cliff tops from which Puffins can be spotted.

 Puffin Island (Oileán na gCánóg) Kerry

 Puffin Island (Oileán na gCánóg) of the coast of County Kerry is in a cluster of small unpopulated islands including Horse Island, Long Island, and Short Island.
-Puffin Island is owned Birdwatch Ireland and is a very important bird sanctuary.
+Puffin Island is owned by Birdwatch Ireland and is a very important bird sanctuary.

 There is no pier and landing requires the visitor to clamber over rocks before climbing to a plateau of thick grass.
 To get to see Puffin Island you must take an approved Birdwatch Ireland tour and sign a disclaimer contact Willie Kennedy, Ballinskelligs, Co Kerry: 087 222 9787 for more information and costs.